How to redirect users to another form or specific URL after submitting a SharePoint form

 Say you have a SharePoint form that adds items to the SharePoint list on its submission.
 You don’t want people submitting this SharePoint form to view this items list.
 You need to set redirects to another page on submitting the SharePoint form.
 It can be a home page URL, or Thank you page, or even another form - just a few examples out of many.

 With Plumsail Forms for SharePoint, you can easily lead your users through SharePoint.
-In this article, you’ll find ready code samples for using the spSaved() event that is good for redirects on submit.
+In this article, you’ll find ready-to-use code samples for using the spSaved() event that is good for redirects on submit.
 Read more about different events in our Events section.

 Redirect to any page

-To redirect users to any page on the web, all you need to know is the URL of this page.
+To redirect users to any page on the web, all you need to know is the URL of that page.
 It can be a page on your SharePoint site or it can be any website page.

 Just add this code to JavaScript editor and it will automatically redirect users to the specified page: